LaunchCodeEducation/lchs/src/chapters/git/branches.rst

 Branching in Git
 ----------------

-Git allows us to store different versions of our code as we create a project.
-It also lets us split project development into different paths.

 A Git **branch** is a separate version of the same master code.
-Like a branch on a tree, a branch in Git shares the same trunk as other limbs.
+Like a branch on a tree, a branch in Git shares the same trunk as the other limbs.
 However, each branch is distinct from all of the others.

 With branches, the two students can work on *separate* versions of the same project.
 They won't need to worry about messing up each other's work every time they want to make a new commit.
-They will share the same base code, and they will update their own parts of it.
+They share the same base code, but they update their own parts of it.
+Eventually, they will merge their separate branches back into the main program.

 Branches let programmers start, update, store, and test new features for their code without disrupting the main flow of the Git history.